atomic-media-studio/ams-agents/README.md

 - **Outbound HTTP:** JSON bodies are `POST`ed to `CONVERSATION_HTTP_ENDPOINT` (default `http://localhost:3000/`) unless air-gap mode is enabled.
 - **Air-gap mode:** set `AMS_AIR_GAP=1` to block non-loopback outbound HTTP; optional `AMS_ALLOW_LOCAL_OLLAMA=0` also blocks local Ollama requests.
 Blocked attempts are mirrored to the run ledger as `transport.http_blocked` events.

+### Reproducibility

+- The `./runs/` folder is the application persisted state and run history:
+    1) a workspace snapshot you can load/save outside a run,
+    2) per-experiment/per-run execution artifacts

 ### Python Runtimes